 If any issues occur during the ramp-up process, these can be dealt with so that when the demand occurs, the manufacturing plant will be ready.

 Companies like this approach as it minimizes risk.
-As customer satisfaction becomes increasingly important, businesses do not want to fail to meet delivery dates due to lack of capacity.
+As customer satisfaction becomes increasingly important, businesses do not want to fail to meet delivery dates due to the lack of capacity.

 Another advantage of the lead capacity strategy is that it gives companies a competitive advantage.
-For example, if a toy manufacturer believes a certain item will be a popular seller for the Christmas period, it will increase capacity prior to the anticipated demand so that it has product in stock while other manufacturers would be playing “catch up.”
+For example, if a toy manufacturer believes a certain item will be a popular seller for the Christmas period, it will increase capacity prior to the anticipated demand so that it has the product in stock while other manufacturers would be playing “catch up.”

-However, the lead capacity strategy does have some risk.
-If the demand does not materialize then the company could quickly find themselves with unwanted inventory as well as the expenditure of ramping up capacity unnecessarily.
+However, the lead capacity strategy does carry some risks.
+If the demand does not materialize, the company could quickly find itself with unwanted inventory as well as the expenditure of ramping up capacity unnecessarily.

 Lag Capacity Strategy

 This is the opposite of the lead capacity strategy.
 With the lag capacity strategy, the company will ramp up capacity only after the demand has occurred.

-Although many companies follow this strategy success is not allows guaranteed.
+Although many companies follow this strategy, success is not always guaranteed.
 However, there are some advantages to this method.

-Initially, it reduces a company’s risk.
-By not investing at a time of lesser demand and delaying any significant capital expenditure, the company will enjoy a more stable relationship with their bank and investors.
+Initially, it reduces a company’s risks.
+By not investing at a time of lesser demand and delaying any significant capital expenditure, the company will enjoy a more stable relationship with its bank and investors.

-Secondly, the company will continue to be more profitable than companies who have made the investment with increased capacity.
+Secondly, the company will continue to be more profitable than companies who have made the investment in increased capacity.

-Of course, the downside is that the company would have a period where the product was unavailable until the capacity was finally increased.
+Of course, the downside is that the company would have a period where the product is unavailable until the capacity is finally increased.

 Match Capacity Strategy

-The match capacity strategy is one where a company tries to increase capacity in smaller increments to coincide with the increases in volume.
+The match capacity strategy is one in which a company tries to increase capacity in smaller increments to coincide with the increases in volume.